Estadio Cruz Azul Nelson Barrera

-Estadio Nelson Barrera Romellón is a stadium in Campeche, Mexico.
+Estadio Nelson Barrera, also referred to as Estadio Cruz Azul Nelson Barrera for sponsorship reasons, is a stadium in Campeche, Mexico.
 It is primarily used for baseball, and is the home field of the Piratas de Campeche (Campeche Pirates) Mexican League baseball team.
 It holds 4,190 people.
 It is named for Campeche native and Mexican League home run and RBI record setter Nelson Barrera.
-It was built in the same location as the former Estadio Venustiano Carranza (originally built 28 December 1958), which had served as the home field for the Pirates from 1980 through 1997.
-For the 1998 through the 2000 seasons the Pirates played out of the 3,000 seat Estadio Leandro Dominguez in the Santa Lucia neighborhood of the city of Campeche.
-Estadio Nelson Barrera Romellón was opened on 22 May 2001 with a victory of the Pirates over the visiting Olmecas de Tabasco.
+It was built in the same location as the former Estadio Venustiano Carranza (originally built 28 December 1958), which served as the Pirates' home field from 1980 through 1997.
+From 1998 through 2000, the Pirates played at the 3,000-seat Estadio Leandro Dominguez in the Santa Lucia neighborhood of the city of Campeche.
+Estadio Nelson Barrera Romellón opened on 22 May 2001 with a Pirates victory over the visiting Olmecas de Tabasco.